bigskysoftware/_hyperscript/www/posts/2021-03-21-hyperscript-0.0.8-is-released.md

     transition my opacity to 0
     transition the div's opacity to 0
   ```
-- The `transition` command now supports an alternate `over` syntax for specifying the length of the transtion:
+- The `transition` command now supports an alternate `over` syntax for specifying the length of the transition:

   ```
     transition my opacity to 0 over 2s